Adaptive quantile estimation in deconvolution with unknown error distribution: Convergence rates

-If a solution exists, it does not have to be unique since $\tilde f_b$ is not necessarily non-negative.
+If a solution exists, it does not have to be unique since $\widetilde f_b$ is not necessarily nonnegative.
 Nevertheless, any choice converges to the true quantile, assuming the latter is unique.
-Before, integrability of $\tilde f_b$ was an open problem, which we shall settle now.
+Before, integrability of $\widetilde f_b$ was an open problem, which we shall settle now.

-\begin{lemma} Grant Assumption~\ref{as:Kernel} with $\ell=0$.
+\begin{lemma} Grant Assumption~\textup{\ref{asKernel}} with $\ell=0$.
 On the event

-we have $\tilde f_b\in L^1(\R)$ and estimating equation~\eqref{eq:estEq} has a solution. \end{lemma}
+we have $\widetilde f_b\in L^1(\R)$ and estimating equation~(\ref {eqestEq}) has a solution. \end{lemma}

-Therefore, a truncation of the integral as used by \cite{fan1991} is not necessary, implying that no tail condition on $f$ is required.
-Although $\|\tilde f_b\|_{L^1}$ is finite, it depends on the observations as well as through $b$ on $n,m$.
-To quantify the behavior of $\tilde f_b$ more precisely, our analysis relies on the following much stronger result. \begin{lemma} Grant Assumption~\ref{as:Kernel} with $\ell=0$.
-For some $\beta, R>0$ suppose $\E[(\eps_k^*)^4]\le R$ and
+Therefore, a truncation of the integral as used by Fan \cite{fan1991} is not necessary, implying that no tail condition on $f$ is required.
+Although $\|\widetilde f_b\|_{L^1}$ is finite, it depends on the observations as well as through $b$ on $n,m$.
+To quantify the behavior of $\widetilde f_b$ more precisely, our analysis relies on the following much stronger result.